 1 class hr., 8 lab hrs., 15 wks., (4 cr) Students will learn how to prepare a variety of beef, veal, poultry, fish and shellfish products.
 The elements of preparing a complete meal including menu planning, purchasing, and serving food are studied.
 Students learn the essentials of organizing their time to reduce waste and assure efficiency in the kitchen.
 Special emphasis is placed on proper food appearance and arrangement.
 Preparation of appetizers and hour d'oeuvres is also included.
 Short order cooking techniques are an integral part of this course.
+Students who successfully complete this course may apply for a Certificate from the National Restaurant Association Educational Foundation.
 On occasion, the application and presentation of student skills will involve evening functions.
 Full participation on five evenings in the spring semester is a requirement of this course.
 Students will be notified at least two weeks in advance of each date.

 Prerequisisites: CUA 101, CUA 111; and corequisite: CUA 161 or Faculty approval

-CUA 161

-Desserts and Pastries
+CUA 161 Desserts and Pastries

 1 class hr., 8 lab hrs., 15 wks., (4 cr) Students are introduced to the preparation of desserts, including puddings, and specialty desserts, cakes and icings, pie doughs and fillings, tarts, eclairs, danish, and puff pastries.
 Desserts are prepared to complement the daily production menu to serve dining room guests.
 The course content is presented in theory, demonstration, and hands-on production learning experiences.
+Students who successfully complete this course may apply for a Certificate from the National Restaurant Association Educational Foundation.

-Prerequisites: CUA 101, 111; and corequisite: CUA 151 or Faculty approval.
+Prerequisites: CUA 101, 111; and coreguisite: CUA 151 or Faculty approval.

-CUA 171 Nutrition and Food Quality -Certified Course
+CUA 171 Nutrition and Food Quality

 3 class hrs., 0 lab hrs., 15 wks., (3 cr) A study of the relationship between food and health.
 The importance of balanced and well-prepared meals is emphasized through study of the functions of carbohydrates, fats, protein and fiber in the diet.
 Students learn how to develop standardized menus and recipes, and how to prepare high protein foods such as meat, fish and poultry.
+Students who successfully complete this course may apply for certification from the National Restaurant Association Educational Foundation.

-CUA 181 Food Purchasing -Certified Course
+CUA 181 Food Purchasing

 3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course emphasizes the principles of food storage, the determination of shelf life, how to date and rotate stock, preparation of purchase orders and the development of specifications for purchasing food and other materials.
 Practices to be followed when receiving and inspecting materials used in the kitchen will also be studied in this course.
+Students who successfully complete this course may apply for certification from the American Hotel & Lodging Educational Institute.